aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

      >>   15 POP_TOP

-where `POP_JUMP_IF_FALSE` does what it says: pops the value left by `ok`, tests it, and if it's false jumps to index 12.
-Otherwise execution falls through to the usual next instruction, at 6.
-`JUMP_FORWARD` likewise jumps to index 15[^1], to skip `no` if we chose `yes`.
+where `POP_JUMP_IF_FALSE` does what it says: pops the value left by `ok`, tests it, and if it's false jumps to index 12---that is, makes that the next instruction to execute.
+Otherwise execution continues to the usual next instruction, at 6. `JUMP_FORWARD` likewise jumps to index 15[^2], to skip `no` if we chose `yes`.

-[^1]: `POP_TOP` is not part of the code for the `if` expression itself, it's code for the expression statement containing the `if`.
+[^2]: `POP_TOP` is not part of the code for the `if` expression itself, it's code for the expression statement containing the `if`.
 It's listed here because the `JUMP_FORWARD` jumps to it.
 Every `if` appears in a context where more bytecode will follow -- a `RETURN_VALUE` instruction if nothing else.

-The new problem: during code generation the compiler may not yet know the bytecode index where a jump target will be.
+What makes this a problem?
+During code generation the compiler may not yet know the bytecode index where the jump target will be.
 Our answer: it invents a label for each target, emits that instead, and leaves it to `assemble` to resolve all the labels.

-(This design is not inevitable.
-Notice that the `JUMP_FORWARD` argument is encoded here as 3, when the target is index 15: 3 means the distance, taken from the instruction right after the jump (at index 12), to the target.
-Since for `if`-`else` the target always follows the jump, if we emitted code in last-to-first order we'd know the target's distance at the time we emit the jump instruction.
-If all jump instructions were encoded this way, we could always encode the targets as we go along: just as the bytecode for a compound function call is the concatenation of the bytecode for its parts, so we'd make the bytecode for a compound statement by joining that of its parts.
-Sadly for this dream, `POP_JUMP_IF_FALSE` here encodes its target as the absolute address 12.
-I don't know why the instructions take different encodings.
-I considered handling this with a design more like a 'linker' than an assembler, but decided to stick closer to CPython's design: it's less likely to get borked by their changes.)

     # in CodeGen methods v1+:
         def visit_If(self, t):